Eric Linden

-Eric Linden (September 15, 1909 – July 14, 1994) was an American actor, primarily active during the 1930s.
+Eric Linden (September 15, 1909 – July 14, 1994) was an American actor, primarily active during the 1930s and best-known for his portrayals of sensitive adolescents.

 Early years

 Eric Linden was born in New York City to Phillip and Elvira (née Lundborg) Linden, both of Swedish descent.
 His father was a professional pianist and an actor on stage with the Royal Dramatic Theatre when he lived in Stockholm, Sweden.
 When Eric was six, Phillip Linden deserted his family in New York City.

 To help support his mother, sister and two brothers, he began washing dishes at a cafe after school when he was 7 years old.
 He also sold newspapers on Tenth Avenue.
 Linden attended and participated in school plays at DeWitt Clinton High School.
 After graduation, he worked his way through Columbia University.
 His first job after graduating from Columbia was being a runner for a bank.

 Writing

 Linden had ambitions of becoming a writer rather than an actor.
 By the time he was 22 years old, he had written three plays and 40 short stories, but none had been published.
 He had hoped to have saved enough money by age 30 to retire from acting and spend his time writing.